kubernetes/community/contributors/design-proposals/grow-volume-size.md

 * Resource quota code has to be updated to take into account PVC expand feature.
 * In case volume plugin doesn’t support resize feature.
 The resize API request will be rejected and PVC object will not be saved.
 This check will be performed via an admission controller plugin.
 * In case requested size is smaller than current size of PVC.
 A validation will be used to reject the API request.
 (This could be moved to admission controller plugin too.)
+* Not all PVCs will be resizable even if underlying volume plugin allows that.
+Only dynamically provisioned volumes which are explicitly enabled by an admin will be allowed to be resized.
+A plugin in admission controller will forbid size update for PVCs for which resizing is not enabled by the admin.

 ### Controller Manager resize